Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch: Introduction

 Several traditional models have been found to be inconsistent in order to explain the large GP trough and the excess Ly-$\alpha$ opacity fluctuations.
-There exist a few suggestions to match the data keeping the reionization end at $z\gtrsim 6$.
-One of these includes a hidden abundance of faint quasar populations at $z\ge5$ \citep{2020MNRAS.491.4884M}, however, it is not yet completely understood whether they have the required photon budget to make a significant contribution.
+There exist a few suggestions to match the data, keeping the reionization end at $z\gtrsim 6$.
+One of these includes a hidden abundance of faint quasar populations at $z\ge5$ \citep{2020MNRAS.491.4884M}; however, it is not yet completely understood whether they have the required photon budget to make a significant contribution.
 An extended and hot reionization scenario can also produce significant fluctuations via the temperature dependence of recombination rate \citep{2015ApJ...813L..38D}.
-But, this model associates the opaque trough with large scale galaxy overdensity \citep{2018ApJ...860..155D} which is disfavoured by the galaxy survey results \citep{2018ApJ...863...92B, 2021ApJ...923...87C}.
+But, this model associates the opaque trough with large-scale galaxy overdensity \citep{2018ApJ...860..155D}, which is disfavoured by the galaxy survey results \citep{2018ApJ...863...92B, 2021ApJ...923...87C}.
 It is also possible that the excess ionizing background fluctuations are amplified due to very short mean free path of the ionizing photons in the IGM \citep{2016MNRAS.460.1328D, 2018MNRAS.473..560D}.
 However, that doesn't agree with the extrapolation from existing lower redshift measurements \citep{2014MNRAS.445.1745W}.
-Another emerging explanation involves a late reionization end ($z_{\mathrm{end}}\leq5.5$) where the shadowing effect on the large scale ionization fluctuations by the residual neutral islands is responsible for the excess opacity fluctuations \citep{2019MNRAS.485L..24K, 2020MNRAS.491.1736K, 2020MNRAS.494.3080N}.
-However, these models are finely tuned to match the ionizing photon emissivity according to the demand of both Ly-$\alpha$ forest fluctuations and other high redshift observables like CMB scattering optical depth.
-In recent times, this explanation has also been adopted by semi numerical models which further able to provide constraints on the global ionization fraction utilizing Ly-$\alpha$ forest observations \citep{2021MNRAS.501.5782C, 2021MNRAS.501.4748Q,2024arXiv241200799Q}.
+Another emerging explanation involves a late reionization end ($z_{\mathrm{end}}\leq5.5$) where the shadowing effect on the large-scale ionization fluctuations by the residual neutral islands is responsible for the excess opacity fluctuations \citep{2019MNRAS.485L..24K, 2020MNRAS.491.1736K, 2020MNRAS.494.3080N}.
+However, these models are finely tuned to match the ionizing photon emissivity according to the demand of both Ly-$\alpha$ forest fluctuations and other high-redshift observables like CMB scattering optical depth.
+In recent times, this explanation has also been adopted by semi-numerical models, which are further able to provide constraints on the global ionization fraction utilizing Ly-$\alpha$ forest observations \citep{2021MNRAS.501.5782C, 2021MNRAS.501.4748Q,2025PASA...42...49Q}.
 However, these models lack a realistic description of photoionization background fluctuations and temperature fluctuations.
-Despite recent improvements along these lines \citep{2025arXiv250403384C}, those models are still devoid of proper calibration against a realistic forest model.
+Despite recent improvements along these lines \citep{2025arXiv250403384C}, those models are still devoid of proper calibration for individual components of opacity fluctuations against a realistic forest model.
+For instance, \citet{2025PASA...42...49Q} used a single simulation suite at a fixed redshift ($z=5.0$) to map out an analytic relation between true opacity and FGPA approximation via probability density function.
+However, as we'll discuss in our study, the FGPA relation itself may need to be modified while dealing with coarse resolution simulation, accounting for the calibration of temperature, UVB fluctuations, and redshift dependence of Ly-$\alpha$ optical depth.